Best gaming laptops 2021: The best options money can buy right now

 This laptop comes with an Intel Core i7-10750H alongside an RTX 2070 Max-Q graphics card.
 Equipped with 16 gigabytes of memory, this little machine will perform up to par with most mid to high-range gaming PCs on the market, making it a perfect choice for someone who doesn’t necessarily want a laptop with all the lights and colors generally associated with PC gaming.

 Gaming laptops are getting stronger and stronger.
-Whether gaming on the go is what you are looking for, or you just like the idea of the versatility that a laptop can bring, one of these laptops can certainly provide everything that you need.
+Whether gaming on the go is what you are looking for, or you just like the idea of the versatility that a laptop can bring, one of these laptops can certainly provide everything that you need or speak to computer experts for more information.

 - PC gamers spent $4.5 billion on gaming hardware and accessories in 2020